 Example of an effective taping strategy

-Below we see what happens when we add a tape board alongside the stock we intend to cut.
+Below, we see what happens when we add a tape board alongside the stock (in gray) that we intend to cut.
+(Note: The surface of the additional board must be coplanar with the workpiece—see this article.)

-- will always be able to see 5+ markers during the cutting process, (Origin's sight symbolized in blue)
+- Always be able to see 5+ markers during the cutting process (Origin's sight symbolized in blue below)

-- will not need to be rotated while cutting.
+- Not need to be rotated while cutting.
 Keeping Origin facing in the same general direction throughout a scan and cut will help keep your cuts precise.

 As you are not cutting into the tape board you can leave it taped up and use it again in the future.

 [Note: the measurement lattice shown here is simplified for clarity.
-In reality, all markers recorded by the camera in an image have measurement lines connecting them.]
+In reality, each marker recorded by the camera in an image has measurement lines connecting it to every other marker.]